jcivitel/CS2/README.md

 # Credits

-This container leans heavily on the work of [CM2Walki](https://github.com/CM2Walki/), especially his [SteamCMD](https://github.com/CM2Walki/steamcmd) container image.
-GG!
+This repository is based on [https://github.com/CM2Walki/CSGO](https://github.com/CM2Walki/CSGO) (obsolete as of September 2023).<br/>
+This repository is a fork of and uses code from [https://github.com/joedwards32/CS2](https://github.com/joedwards32/CS2).